cinecert/mxf-digest/readme.md

 Skip run-in as described in [ST 377-1](https://doi.org/10.5594/SMPTE.ST377-1.2011), Sec.
 6.5, "Run-In Sequence".

-TODO: complete and implement prototype.
+Note to IMF implementors: MXF run-in is disallowed for use by the [IMF Essence Component](https://doi.org/10.5594/SMPTE.ST2067-5.2013).
+This provision of the MXF-DIGEST process exists for maximum compatibility with other MXF applications.
+DO NOT start adding run-in to IMF MXF files just because you read about it here.
+I will hunt you down.

 ### KLV Packet Digests

+The algorithm shall operate on complete KLV packets, as defined in [SMPTE ST 336](https://doi.org/10.5594/SMPTE.ST336.2007), which shall be digested in their original form.
+Expansion or translation of BER-encoded Key or Value Length fields shall not be performed.

 * Establish an empty list of digest values
-* For each KLV packet (Individual data items and top-level Sets) in the file:
+* For each KLV packet in the file:
   * instantiate a fresh Primitive Digest context (a *packet digest*)
-  * Update the digest context with all of the bytes comprising the KLV packet (the packet shall be digested in its original form:  expansion or translation of BER items shall not be performed)
+  * Update the packet digest context with all of the bytes comprising the KLV packet
-  * finalize the digest context and append it to the list of digest values
+  * finalize the packet digest context and append its value to the list of digest values

 ### Sequence Digest